 18. All teams must arrive at the field 20 minutes prior to the start of the game and the game clock must start on time.
 Any team that cannot field 5 players for U9 and U12 and 7 players for U14 and above at 5 minutes in to game time will default the game (score = 3-0).
 If the game is defaulted players and coaches may use the field for the duration of the time but referees are not to stay on field.
 Games shall end no later than 5 minutes before the next scheduled game on that field.
 The tournament organizers reserve the right to shorten game times if needed.

-21. In the event that a player receives a red card, they will be suspended for the balance of the game and one additional game at minimum.
+22. In the event that a player receives a red card, they will be suspended for the balance of the game and one additional game at minimum.
+The exception to this is DOGSO.
 Two Yellow cards to a player in the same game will result in the player being suspended for the following game.
 Any team receiving three red cards may be suspended from the tournament at the discretion of the Tournament Discipline Committee.
 All cautions and ejections may be reported to the team’s home association and Alberta Soccer Association.

 Kicks from the penalty mark Kicks from the penalty mark are taken after the match has ended and unless otherwise stated, the relevant Laws of the Game apply.

 Procedure Before kicks from the penalty mark start

 - Unless there are other considerations (e.g. ground conditions, safety etc.), the referee tosses a coin to decide the goal at which the kicks will be taken which may only be changed for safety reasons or if the goal or playing surface becomes unusable

 - The referee tosses a coin again and the team that wins the toss decides whether to take the first or second kick

 - With the exception of a substitute for a goalkeeper who is unable to continue, only players who are on the field of play or are temporarily off the field of play (injury, adjusting equipment etc.) at the end of the match are eligible to take kicks